-- Place the licorice root, cloves, coriander, white pepper and 1 tsp. of Dr. Mercola’s Himalayan salt into the Thermomix bowl and mill for 1.5 mins/speed 9.
-Transfer the cooked vegetables to a small bowl and add in 2 Tbsp. of water.
+- Place the licorice root, cloves, coriander, white pepper and 1 teaspoon of Himalayan salt into the Thermomix bowl and mill for 1.5 mins/speed 9.
+Transfer the cooked vegetables to a small bowl and add in 2 tablespoons of water.

 - Place garlic cloves, thyme and parsley into the Thermomix bowl and chop for 3 seconds/speed 7.